-Harassment means behavior toward a student or group of students based, in whole or in part, on protected characteristics which substantially interferes with the student's school or academic performance or creates an intimidating, hostile or offensive school environment.
+Harassment means behavior toward a student or group of students based, in whole or in part on the traits of sex (including gender status, change of sex, or gender identity), race, color, national origin, religion, creed, ancestry, marital or parental status, sexual orientation or physical, mental, emotional or learning disability, or any other characteristic protected by Federal or State civil rights laws (hereinafter referred to as "Protected Characteristics which substantially interferes with the student's school or academic performance or creates an intimidating, hostile or offensive school environment.
 Harassment also includes "hate speech" directed against a student-the use of language, behavior, or images/symbols that express prejudice against a particular group or groups on the basis of any protected characteristic(s).